agomez99/artlocal/README.md

 # artlocal
-Website that finds local public art using coordinates and MapboxAPI
+Website made in Vailla JavaScript that finds local public art using coordinates and MapboxAPI